 The short walk ends up taking three hours, which is hardly surprising since it is 12km and I’m carrying a backpack and a daypack…

 My newfound Ecuadorian friends liked to take photos, so there were numerous photo opps and stops.
 Every corner seemed to uncover a new surprise and a new photo angle.
-The mystery of the ancient stones is enhanced is by the verdant beauty of the surrounding mountains to the extent that you might say that the appeal of the site can best be described in three words- LOCATION, LOCATION, LOCATION.
-The Sun Gate is a particularly good spot to take photos but be prepared to share it with a few hundred other people at busy times.
+The mystery of the ancient stones is enhanced is by the verdant beauty of the surrounding mountains.
+You might say that the appeal of the site can best be described in three words- LOCATION, LOCATION, LOCATION.
+The Sun Gate is a particularly good spot to take photos.
+However, you will have to share it with a few hundred other people at busy times.
 I wanted to follow a path to the left of the Sun Gate, but the Ecuadorians needed to leave to walk back to Hidroelectrica, so we went to the cafe for some coffee.

 The stones are believed to exude their own energy and Machu Picchu is thought to be one of the best places in the world to meditate.
 Just choose your stone and relax!